-The applicant requests approval to construct a single-family house on a vacant lot in the Church Hill North Old and Historic District.
-The proposed building is an Italianate-influenced structure with a front porch and a rear deck and porch.
+The applicant requests approval to construct a single-family house on a vacant lot in the Chimborazo Park Old and Historic District.
+The proposed building is an Italianate-influenced structure with a false mansard roof and front porch.
+The design is modeled closely after a previously-completed new construction project done by the same developer at 418 N. 24th Street.

-The new building will be situated between two existing, historic houses.
-The structure will be a total of 28' in height.
-It will have side yard setbacks of 3' and a front yard setback of 10'-6".
+The new building will be situated on a corner lot between an existing, historic house and E. Marshall Street.
+The structure will be a total of $26'-4 \frac{1}{4}$ in height.
+It will have side yard setbacks of 3' and a front yard setback of 10'.